-(Plaintiffs Juana Does I, II, III, IV, V & VI and Juan Does I, II, III, IV, V, VI, VII, VIII, X, XII, XIV, XV, XVI & XVIII against all Defendants)
+(Plaintiffs Juana Does I, II, III, IV, V & VI and Juan Does I, II, III, IV, V, VI, VII, VIII, X, XII, XIV, XV, XVI & XVIII)

-- 607. The allegations set forth in the above paragraphs are realleged and incorporated by reference as if fully set forth herein. - 608.
-The acts described herein constitute assault, actionable under the laws of Delaware, the United States, and Honduras. - 609.
-Dinant and/or their agents intentionally, knowingly, and/or recklessly committed or attempted, and/or threatened to commit, wrongful acts including beating, abduction, shooting, torture, and murder that placed the Plaintiffs and their Decedents in apprehension of imminent harmful or offensive physical contact.
-Dinant acted with the intent to threaten and harm and did actually threaten and harm the Plaintiffs. - 610.
-As a result of these acts, the Plaintiffs and/or their Decedents were placed in great fear for their lives and suffered severe psychological abuse and agony. - 611.
-On information and belief, each security personnel who committed these wrongful acts was either a Dinant employee acting in the course of employment and/or was acting at the direction of, or in concert with, Dinant at the time. - 612.
-As the facts recited herein demonstrate, the Defendants are liable to the Plaintiffs for Dinant's conduct under all the theories detailed above in Section V.
+- 550. The allegations set forth in the above paragraphs are realleged and incorporated by reference as if fully set forth herein. - 551.
+The acts described herein constitute assault, actionable under the laws of Delaware, the United States, and Honduras.

+- 552. Dinant and/or their agents intentionally, knowingly, and/or recklessly committed or attempted, and/or threatened to commit, wrongful acts including beating, abduction, shooting, torture, and murder that placed the Plaintiffs and their Decedents in apprehension of imminent harmful or offensive physical contact.
+Dinant acted with the intent to threaten and harm and did actually threaten and harm the Plaintiffs. - 553.
+As a result of these acts, the Plaintiffs and/or their Decedents were placed in great fear for their lives and suffered severe psychological abuse and agony. - 554.
+On information and belief, each security personnel who committed these wrongful acts was either a Dinant employee acting in the course of employment and/or was acting at the direction of, or in concert with, Dinant at the time. - 555.
+As the facts recited herein demonstrate, IFC-AMC is liable to the Plaintiffs for Dinant's conduct under all the theories detailed above in Section V.

+COUNT IV

-COUNT IV INTENTIONAL INFLICTION OF EMOTIONAL DISTRESS
+INTENTIONAL INFLICTION OF EMOTIONAL DISTRESS

-- 613. The allegations set forth in the above paragraphs are realleged and incorporated by reference as if fully set forth herein. - 614.
-The acts described herein constitute intentional infliction of emotional distress, actionable under the laws of Delaware, the United States, and Honduras. - outrageous acts of aggression against the Plaintiffs and the Panamá Class members, including, but not limited to, deliberately destroying the Plaintiffs' personal property; trespassing onto the Plaintiffs lands and invading their homes; observing the Plaintiffs in and around their homes; brandishing weapons to intimidate the Plaintiffs; firing off rounds of weapons in the direction of the Plaintiffs or their homes; attacking the Plaintiffs with rubber bullets, teargas, and/or blunt instruments; kidnapping or abducting the Plaintiffs; violently causing Plaintiffs' deaths; and maintaining a clandestine graveyard on their property abutting the village of Panamá. - 616.
-At all relevant times, Dinant security personnel's acts of aggression were committed intentionally and/or recklessly for the purpose of intimidating the Plaintiffs and the Panamá Class members and instilling terror in them and their communities. - 617.
-On information and belief, each security personnel who committed these wrongful acts was either a Dinant employee acting in the course of employment and/or was acting at the direction of, or in concert with, Dinant at the time. - 618.
-Dinant's security personnel's torture and execution of the Decedents caused them severe mental and physical trauma prior to their deaths. - 619.
-Dinant and its security personnel continue to cause the surviving Plaintiffs and Panamá interrogated about their activities challenging Dinant's land claims; and feeling threatened and frightened that Dinant security personnel would also target them based on their status as farmers or members of farmers' cooperatives.
-These fears, disturbances, and traumas constitute genuine and substantial distress of a sort so severe that no person could reasonably be expected to endure it.
+- 556. The allegations set forth in the above paragraphs are realleged and incorporated by reference as if fully set forth herein. - 557.
+The acts described herein constitute intentional infliction of emotional distress, actionable under the laws of Delaware, the United States, and Honduras. - 558.
+As the facts recited herein demonstrate, Dinant's security personnel committed extreme and outrageous acts of aggression against the Plaintiffs and the Panamá Class members, including, but not limited to, deliberately destroying the Plaintiffs' personal property; trespassing onto the Plaintiffs lands and invading their homes; observing the Plaintiffs in and around their homes; brandishing weapons to intimidate the Plaintiffs; firing off rounds of weapons in the direction of the Plaintiffs or their homes; attacking the Plaintiffs with rubber bullets, teargas, and/or blunt

+- instruments; kidnapping or abducting the Plaintiffs; violently causing Plaintiffs' deaths; and maintaining a clandestine graveyard on their property abutting the village of Panamá. - 559.
+At all relevant times, Dinant security personnel's acts of aggression were committed intentionally and/or recklessly for the purpose of intimidating the Plaintiffs and the Panamá Class members and instilling terror in them and their communities. - 560.
+On information and belief, each security personnel who committed these wrongful acts was either a Dinant employee acting in the course of employment and/or was acting at the direction of, or in concert with, Dinant at the time. - 561.
+Dinant's security personnel's torture and execution of the Decedents caused them severe mental and physical trauma prior to their deaths. - Dinant and its security personnel continue to cause the surviving Plaintiffs and Panamá